DoubleML/doubleml-docs/doc/shared/models/ssm.rst

-**Sample Selection Models** implemented in the package focus on the the binary treatment case when outcomes are only observed for a subpopulation due to sample selection or outcome attrition.
+**Sample Selection Models (SSM)** implemented in the package focus on the the binary treatment case when outcomes are only observed for a subpopulation due to sample selection or outcome attrition.

 The implementation and notation is based on `Bia, Huber and Lafférs (2023) <https://doi.org/10.1080/07350015.2023.2271071>`_.